scala/improvement-proposals/content/multi-source-extension-overloads.md

 The proposal only alters situations where the previous specification would reject the program with an ambiguous import.
 Therefore, we expect it to be backward source compatible.

-The resolved calls could previously be spelled out by hand (with fully-qualified names), so binary and TASTy compatibility are not affected.
+The resolved calls could previously be spelled out by hand (with fully-qualified names), so binary compatibility and TASTy compatibility are not affected.

+### Other concerns

+With this SIP, some calls that would be reported as *ambiguous* in their "normal" form can actually be written without ambiguity if used as extensions.
+That may be confusing to some users.
+Although specific error messages are not specified and therefore outside the SIP scope, we encourage the compiler implementation to enhance the "ambiguous" error message to address this confusion.
+If some or all of the involved ambiguous targets are `extension` methods, the compiler should point out that the call might be resolved unambiguously if used as an extension.

 ## Alternatives

 A number of alternatives were mentioned in [the Contributors thread](https://contributors.scala-lang.org/t/change-shadowing-mechanism-of-extension-methods-for-on-par-implicit-class-behavior/5831), but none that passed the bar of "we think this is actually implementable".

 ## Related work

-This section should list prior work related to the proposal, notably:

 - [Contributors thread acting as de facto Pre-SIP](https://contributors.scala-lang.org/t/change-shadowing-mechanism-of-extension-methods-for-on-par-implicit-class-behavior/5831)
 - [Pull Request in dotty](https://github.com/lampepfl/dotty/pull/17050) to support it under an experimental import